-Perhaps as thrilling as the garden itself is the energy, generosity and collaboration from the community and partners to make this garden program a reality.
-It would not be the same without such comprehensive effort from such a wide variety of supporters!
-We are all excited to watch the garden grow and see many more community faces enjoying fresh produce and building a healthy food program for the school district!
+As thrilling as the garden itself is the energy, generosity, and collaboration from the community and partners to make this garden program a reality.
+We are extremely grateful for the support, and are excited to watch the garden program develop.
+Together, we are building a healthy community!